bsmg/beat-saber-community-wiki/modding/example-mod.md

 ![Plugin Variables](/uploads/modding-example/plugin-variables.png "Plugin Variables") *(Courtesy of [Beat Saber Progress Counter](https://github.com/Strackeror/BeatSaberProgressCounter/))*

+> The `0.12` patch of Beat Saber yet again brought a new way the game handles scene loading.
+The `env` variable we have created is no longer needed.
+Take a look for another one of these messages later in the tutorial.
+{.is-danger}

 | | |
 | --- | --- |
 |`env` | The `0.11.2` patch of Beat Saber brought with it a different way the game loads scenes.
 Instead of one "master" scene, it is split up into different scenes depending on the environment.
 We will detect if the game is played a game based off the name of the scene.|